niyatibafna/north-indian-dialect-modelling/README.md

 This project consists of four stages:

-## Data Collection for "dialects" in the North Indian "Hindi belt".
+## Data Collection for languages and dialects in the North Indian "Hindi belt".

 We crawl data from [Kavita Kosh](http://kavitakosh.org/) for 31 languages.
 We have been authorized to release only part of this data, which is publicly available at http://hdl.handle.net/11234/1-4787.
 However, our crawler is available to use [here](crawlers/).